Skip to content

 • Little worms in food sources.

-• Seeing small moths flying around house.
+• Seeing small moths flying around the house.

 One may wonder, what attracts pantry moths?
 Most importantly, the attracting factors are foodstuffs.
-As noted earlier, these include bread, flour, cereals, grains and more.
+As noted earlier, these include bread, flour, cereals, grains, and more.
 Interestingly, pantry moths have a high sense of smell to locate their strategic places.

 Here is the scary part: Pantry moths can directly lay eggs on your food.
-There are chances that you may consume affected food like rice, powdered milk and more, unknowingly.
+There are chances that you may consume affected food like rice, powdered milk, and more, unknowingly.
 Still, in the process, you may eat their refuse or other waste pieces of stuff.

 The above experience should not cause you to panic if you accidentally consumed live months or their larva.
 From an expert’s point of knowledge, pantry moths do not cause sickness when accidentally eaten.

 One more biting question is; how did these moths gain access to packaged food?
-The critical loophole is when this food remains exposed to the pests, especially during packaging or production.
-The affected food may no longer be fresh since the reproductive life cycle that happens within food particles and damage it.
+The critical loophole is when this food remains exposed to pests, especially during packaging or production.

 Pantry moths prefer areas with food so as to give their offspring the best chance at survival.
 To locate a food source, these moths depend on the sense of smell.